CBD for Cats: What Pet Owners Need to Know

 Separation Anxiety

-For cats with separation anxiety, daily dosing is generally more effective than situational use.
-Administer the morning dose 30 to 60 minutes before you typically leave the house.
+For cats with separation anxiety, daily use is generally more consistent than situational use.
+Administer the morning serving 30 to 60 minutes before you typically leave the house.
 Combine CBD with environmental enrichment such as puzzle feeders, window perches, and calming music designed for cats.

 Travel and Vet Visits

-Give a dose approximately 45 minutes to one hour before placing your cat in the carrier.
-Some owners find that a slightly higher dose (still within safe limits) is helpful for particularly stressful events.
+Give a serving approximately 45 minutes to one hour before placing your cat in the carrier.
 Practice carrier desensitization alongside CBD use for best results.

 Noise Phobias

 If you know a thunderstorm or fireworks event is approaching, administer CBD about an hour in advance.
-For unpredictable noise triggers, daily dosing may help lower your cat’s baseline anxiety so that individual events are less overwhelming.
+For unpredictable noise triggers, daily use may help support a calmer baseline.

 Multi-Cat Household Stress